 Tschekelnock (1,892 m) from the Windische Höhe

-The Windische Höhe is a pass at an altitude of 1,110 metres and separates the districts of Hermagor and Villach.
-The Tschekelnock is one of the last peaks in the Gailtal Alps and is rarely climbed.
+The Windische Höhe is a mountain pass at an elevation of 1,110 m and separates the districts of Hermagor and Villach.
+The Tschekelnock is one of the last peaks of the Gailtal Alps and is rarely climbed.

-It gets airy at the end, before that it is wooded.
-In early summer, the summit of the Tschekelnock is littered with auricula - Petergstamm.
-Partly quite steep ascent past a spring, which dries up in dry periods.
-From the alpine hut to the summit, the path leads along a ridge-like terrain, with chamois often found in the summit area.
+At the end, it becomes airy; before that, it is wooded.
+In early summer, the summit of the Tschekelnock is covered with auricula – mountain cowslip.
+The ascent is partly quite steep, passing a spring that dries up in dry periods.
+From the alpine hut, the path leads in a ridge-like terrain to the summit, where chamois often stay in the summit area.

 Suggestion

-Mining was carried out here in times gone by, and in spring the summit is covered in auricula/petergstamm, a rustic mountain forest.
+In former times, mining was carried out here; in spring, the summit is covered with auricula/mountain cowslip, rustic mountain forest.

 Equipment

-Proper footwear - hiking boots, weatherproof clothing and hiking equipment are recommended.
-Take enough drinking water with you as there is no spring on the way.
+Proper footwear - hiking boots, weatherproof clothing, and hiking equipment are recommended.
+Bring enough drinking water as there is no spring on the way.

 Directions

-From the Drau Valley: On the B100 to Feistritz/Drau, turn off onto the Kreuzner Landesstraße (L33) .
-Follow the road for approx. 17 km up to the Windische Höhe.
+From the Drava valley: Take the B100 to Feistritz/Drau, turn onto the Kreuzner Landesstraße (L33).
+Follow the road for about 17 km to the Windische Höhe.

 Directions